c0d33ngr/postgresql-playground-in-daytona/README.md

 ## **PostgresSQL Playground in Daytona**

 ### **Introduction**
-This repository provides a Devcontainer configuration for setting up a ready-to-use PostgreSQL development environment to use for learning or building database using Daytona.
-Devcontainers allow you to define a reproducible development environment that can be easily shared and reused across different machines.
+This repository provides a Devcontainer configuration for setting up a ready-to-use PostgreSQL development environment workspace to use for learning or building database using Daytona.
+Workspace created with `daytona` allows you to define a reproducible development environment that can be easily shared and reused across different machines.

 Daytona is a self-hosted and open source development environment manager platform that simpifies the development environment for software engineers, database administrators, etc.